robertbayer/robertbayer.github.io/content/authors/admin/_index.md

 My name is Robert Bayer and I am a Ph.D. student in the Resource-Aware Data Systems (RAD) group at the IT University of Copenhagen, Denmark.
 My research focuses on unlocking power of machine learning on small, resource-constrained hardware.
 Specifically I focus on challenges in resource management, task colocation and performance analysis.

+My name is Robert Bayer and I am a Ph.D. student in the Resource-Aware Data Systems (RAD) group at the IT University of Copenhagen, Denmark.
+My research focuses on unlocking power of machine learning on small, resource-constrained hardware.
+Specifically I focus on challenges in resource management, task colocation and performance analysis.

 {style="text-align: justify;"}